umamanipraharshitha/Whatsapp_ai_extended-version/README.md

 ## 🚀 Features

 ### Medication Reminders
-- Schedule reminders using natural language (e.g., "Remind me to take 2 tablets of Paracetamol at 9 AM tomorrow")
+- Schedule reminders using natural language (e.g., "Remind me to study at 5 pm ")
 - List all scheduled reminders with IDs
 - Cancel reminders by ID
-- Automatic per-user persistence of medications and reminders
+- Automatic per-user persistence of reminders
 - Powered by **BullMQ** + **Upstash Redis** for reliable, distributed job scheduling

 ### Health Q&A (RAG)